143-147 High Street,

 The Ritz Cinema opened on 22nd February 1937 with Jeanette MacDonald in "San Francisco".
-It was built for the Segelman family’s Central Pictures (Lincoln) Ltd. Seating was provided for 1,240 in the stalls and 510 in the circle.
+It was built for the Segelman family’s Central Pictures (Lincoln) Ltd. Seating was provided for 1,240 in the stalls and 510 in the circle (a total of 1,750 seats).
 There was a 20 feet deep stage and five dressing rooms.
 A cafe was attached, for the convenience of patrons and the general public.

 The Odeon was closed on 17th October 1981 and the building remained closed for three years.
 In 1984, it was taken over by independent exhibitor, Barry Stead, who set about renovating the cinema.

 It re-opened as the Ritz Cinema on 15th February 1985 with Walt Disney’s "101 Dalmations", which sold out.
 On 10th April 1985, it was closed for two weeks to expand the stage to allow more use for live performances.
 Converted into a triple screen cinema which opened on 28th March 1995 with 485 seats in the former circle and 2 screens in the former stalls, each seating 300.